 If possible, call 911 to get someone with severe hypothermia to a hospital.
 A doctor may hook up a person with hypothermia to an IV to put warming fluids directly into the body.
 He or she may also perform a procedure called hemodialysis, which takes the patient's blood out of the body, runs it through a warming mechanism, and returns it.

-For more information on protecting against cold weather calamity, go to the links on the next page.
+For more information on protecting against cold weather calamity, go to the links below.